ParadoXxGER/rubyql/README.md

 ```

 As this is static, it doesn't really make sense, but for understanding it might be ok to use it this way.
 But mainly it
-should be used with a database or some dynamic function which return some hashes.
+should be used with a database orm or some dynamic functions which return hashes.

+Advanced usage:

+*Coming soon*